hasura/graphql-engine/docs/graphql/manual/guides/deployment/digital-ocean.rst

 Step 1: Create and prepare a droplet
 ------------------------------------

-- Login to your Digital Ocean account
+- Login to your DigitalOcean account
 - Click on ``create`` droplet then on ``One-click apps``
 - Choose ``Docker`` from the ``One-click apps`` list
 - Choose your droplet size